• Skip to main content

 March 27, 2020 by Bethanie Ryan

 The elderly, especially those with preexisting conditions (heart disease, diabetes, hypertension, respiratory issues including asthma and COPD, etc.) are at highest risk of dying from infectious disease.
 When they have to go into isolation, they still need regular contact with their family and friends.
-Here are ideas to keep up their spirits while you are separated.
-You … [Read more...] about 8 Ways to Keep in Touch with Elderly Loved Ones When You Can’t See Them in Person
+Here are ideas to keep up their spirits while you are separated. … [Read more...] about 8 Ways to Keep in Touch with Elderly Loved Ones When You Can’t See Them in Person

 Surprise!
 You’re Working from Home: 7 Tips to Make the Transition